-3 In the surveillance of other persons, information about which a person named in Articles 170-173 may refuse to testify must be removed from the case documents and destroyed immediately; it may not be used.
+3 In the surveillance of other persons, as soon as it is established that they have links with a person mentioned in Articles 170-173, information on communication with the person must be separated in accordance with paragraph 1.
+Information in respect of which a person mentioned in Articles 170-173 may refuse to testify must be removed from the case documents and destroyed immediately; it may not be evaluated.